gavinrozzi/njgeo/README.md

 #> 3    498710.2    593908.0    499266.8    594636.7 POINT (498988.5 594272.3)
 #> 4    506885.4    603602.2    507442.1    604331.1 POINT (507163.8 603966.6)
 ```

+### Batch Geocoding

+It is possible to batch geocode up to 1000 addresses at once using the
+two batch geocoding functions provided by the package.

+The `batch_geocode_addresses()` and `batch_geocode_sl()` functions can
+batch geocode up to 1000 addresses at a time.
+The first function expects
+multiple columns of data to geocode the address, while the **sl**
+version requires an address in single column format.

 ### Reverse Geocoding